-Archival continuing education (ACE) assists individuals in meeting personal and professional goals by providing knowledge that is relevant to the archival profession beyond the formal structure of education institutions.
-In addition, ACE must connect with individual archivists in all phases of their careers by providing basic to advanced programs in all areas of archival knowledge.
+Archival continuing education (ACE) provides professional archival knowledge beyond the formal credit/hour structure of education institutions.
+ACE connects with individual archivists in all phases of their careers by delivering basic, intermediate, and advanced classes in the areas of archival knowledge listed below.

-The purpose of these guidelines is to encourage the creation of opportunities for lifelong learning within the archival community.
+These guidelines encourage lifelong learning opportunities within the archival community.

-These guidelines were developed for individuals and organizations that provide or sponsor archival continuing education.
-They may also be useful to others, such as individual archivists, employers, archival educators, accrediting agencies, and any others who fund, oversee, support, work with, or use archives or who participate in archival continuing education.
+These guidelines specifically apply to individuals and organizations that provide or sponsor archival continuing education.
+Others will also find them useful, including practicing archivists, employers, archival educators, accrediting agencies, and those who fund, oversee, support, work with, or use archives or who participate in archival continuing education.

-Archival continuing education programs should address the standard areas of archival knowledge, adapted from the Society of American Archivists Guidelines for a Graduate Program in Archival Studies (GPAS) and the Academy of Certified Archivists (ACA) domains:
+Archival continuing education programs should address the areas of archival knowledge delineated by the Society of American Archivists Guidelines for Graduate Programs in Archival Studies (GPAS) and the Academy of Certified Archivists (ACA):

-Also appropriate are programs addressing specialized topics such as formats, media, or repository type.
-All programs should address the latest developments and technologies, as appropriate, and incorporate best practices in the knowledge areas.
+Also appropriate are classes that address specialized topics such as formats, media, or repository type.
+All programs should engage the latest developments, technologies, and best practices in the knowledge areas.

 Appended to these guidelines are materials intended to serve as a general “toolkit” to aid continuing education providers and users in developing and preparing to attend continuing education offerings:

 Appendix 1: Evolution of the ACE Guidelines

 Appendix 2: Continuing Education Needs Identified by A*CENSUS (2004) and ACRL (2005)